ilbeylia/ilbeylia/README.md

 ---

-I'm currently working on ESP, STM microcontrollers, and image processing, and machine learning.
+I'm currently working on ESP, STM microcontrollers, and image processing and machine learning.

 You can contact me via email.